Isabel McNeill Carley: Recorder Improvisation and Technique (RIT) series

 In the 1970s, Carley published the Recorder Improvisation and Technique (RIT) books, a series of three books intended initially for use at the Orff certification courses at the University of Denver under the direction of Barbara Grenoble.
 She published the books through Brasstown Press, a publishing company founded by her and her husband.
 In writing the books, she sought to create a "more integrated approach to using the recorder as an essential part of the learning experience in the Orff classroom".
 The books contain lessons in playing the recorder, musical improvisation, ensemble musicianship, and speech, movement and compositional form.

 Each of the three books is divided into short lessons.
 Book One, subtitled "Beginning with the Soprano Recorder", is an introduction to the recorder and improvisation techniques.
 The second book, subtitled "Intermediate for Alto and Soprano Recorder" transfers familiar fingering patterns to the alto recorder and introduces hexatonic and diatonic major and minor modes, along with exercises in improvisation and technique.
 Book Three, subtitled "Advanced: Composing, Arranging, Analysis" expands on the previous materials and parallels the Orff Schulwerk volumes III and V, introducing major and minor modes with functional harmony, along with many historical techniques of ornamentation and improvisation such as heterophony, variation and chaconne.
 Book Three also explores improvisation for movement, free solo improvisation and various kinds of group improvisation.

-Before Carley's death in July 2011, her daughter Anne M Carley undertook the project of producing new editions of the RIT books as well as editing selected essays into a companion book, Making It Up As You Go.
+Before Carley's death in July 2011, her daughter Anne M. Carley undertook the project of producing new editions of the RIT books as well as editing selected essays into a companion book, Making It Up As You Go.
 Nearly half the essays are new work, previously unpublished, from Carley's handwritten manuscripts, typescripts and computer files.
 Grouped into three sections, Origins, Practicum and Exhortations, the book provides information and opinion from the life of an early pioneer of the Orff Approach in North America.

-The project, collectively, the Isabel McNeill Carley Orff Essentials Collection, published by Brasstown Press, was completed in fall 2011.
-New editions of Carley's Five Little Books appeared in 2013 and another collection of essays, Taking the Orff Approach to Heart, was published in 2015 as an e-book.
+The project, collectively, the Isabel McNeill Carley Orff Essentials Collection, published by Brasstown Press, was completed in the fall of 2011.
+New editions of Carley's Five Little Books appeared in 2013, and another collection of essays, Taking the Orff Approach to Heart, was published in 2015 as an e-book.